 Contact Spiritual Life

-The mission of the Department of Spiritual Life is to serve the GCU community from a Christian perspective.
+The mission in the Office of Spiritual Life is to serve the GCU community from a Christian perspective.
 Spiritual Life carries out this mission as staff develop and train student leaders to minister to the university, local and global communities.

 Pastor Tim Griffin is GCU's dean of students and university pastor.
 You can see Pastor Tim all around campus, from Chapel services to basketball games.

 GCU desires to come alongside you as you navigate through the college experience.
 Whether you are here for one semester or four years, our hope is to provide opportunities for you to explore who Jesus is, grow in a relationship with Him and ultimately become a co-laborer with Christ.

 GCU offers weekly Chapel and The Gathering services where staff, faculty and students come together to worship, hear God's Word and connect with one another.

 Watch Chapel Live